sverweij/atom-state-machine-cat-preview/CONTRIBUTING.md

     - Code style fits in with the current code base:
     - Additions pass coffeelint.
 - Plan to do something drastic?
-  Contact @SanderSpeaks on Twitter, or leave an [issue](https://github.com/sverweij/atom-stategenny-preview/issues/new) on GitHub
+  Contact @SanderSpeaks on Twitter, or leave an [issue](https://github.com/sverweij/atom-state-machine-cat-preview/issues/new) on GitHub

 ### Legal
-- the code you add will be subject to [GPLv3](wikum/licenses/license.stategenny_js.md), just like the rest of atom-stategenny-preview
+- the code you add will be subject to [GPLv3](LICENSE.md), just like the rest of atom-state-machine-cat-preview
 - the code you add is your own original work

 ### Issue template